-Subject leaders are responsible for leading regular moderation of assessment of core subjects in school, working with class teachers and in collaboration with external agencies as appropriate, for example, schools within the alliance and School Improvement Partners to ensure that assessments are effective and supported by evidence.
+Subject leaders are responsible for leading regular moderation of assessment of core subjects in school, working with class teachers and in collaboration with external agencies as appropriate, for example, schools within the alliance and School Improvement Partners/County Advisors to ensure that assessments are effective and supported by evidence.
 Regular monitoring (including lesson observations, scrutiny of planning and children's work, pupil interviews) by subject leaders and the school leadership team support the moderation of assessment.

-The Assessment Lead within the school is responsible for ensuring that the reporting of assessments is up-to-date and that these form the basis for termly Pupil Progress meetings during the course of the year, attended by the
+The Assessment Lead within the school is responsible for ensuring that the reporting of assessments is up-to-date and that these form the basis for termly

-Assessment Lead/Headteacher, SENDCo, Class Teacher, Teaching Assistants, and INAs where appropriate.
+Pupil Progress meetings during the course of the year, attended by the Assessment Lead/Headteacher, SENCo, Class Teacher and Support Staff.

-The School Development Plan sets out the priorities for assessment and moderation and the Headteacher reports whole school assessment overviews to the Governing Body who have responsibility for ensuring that the SDP is implemented rigorously.
+The School Development Plan (SDP) sets out the priorities for assessment and moderation and the Headteacher reports whole school assessment overviews to the Governing Body who have responsibility for ensuring that the SDP is implemented rigorously.